 Option 4 – Intended for middle school students interested in attending a campus that is in proximity to Cyesis Teen Parent Program sites

-This program will work with regular and special education youth as an alternative placement in order to ensure continuous academic, mental health and behavioral development to support steps towards a high school diploma.
+The East and West Education Academies serves regular and special education youth as an alternative placement in order to ensure continuous academic, mental health and behavioral development to support steps towards a high school diploma.

 DJJ programs are provided at the Pasco Regional Juvenile Detention Center, Pasco Girls Academy, and PACE Center for Girls.
 All DJJ programs are FTE generating and are in full compliance with HB 349 and the Dropout Prevention and Academic Intervention Act.
 Adjudicated students participate in courses that maintain their educational status in District Schools until they have been released from the facility and are ready to re-enter a District or other public school.
 Qualifying students will have the opportunity to earn a GED prior to release with any associated fees waived.
 Students committed to DJJ facilities participate in all required statewide assessment testing.